 Art therapy can be used to complement other forms of mental health treatment, providing a range of benefits including:

 - Offering an outlet for emotional release where you can express and let go of all your feelings and fears.
-Making art can help you process emotions like anger and sadness which you might be unable to express yourself.
+Making art can help you process emotions like anger and sadness which you might be unable to express otherwise.

 - Improving your self-esteem by providing a sense of accomplishment.

-- Helping you discover and process feelings that may have been lurking in your subconscious or are difficult to express.
+- Helping you discover and process the feelings that may have been lurking in your subconscious or are difficult to express.

 - Offering stress relief through a relaxing and enjoyable activity, which is beneficial for managing anxiety, depression and emotional trauma.

 Studies found that expressive writing also helps people overcome trauma and manage negative emotions.
-Asking people to write about positive experiences and about their “best self” is also associated with an increased sense of psychological well-being.
+Asking people to write about positive experiences and their “best self” is also associated with an increased sense of psychological well-being.
 Writing has even been shown to improve physical health, although it is not entirely clear why.

 Creativity can also be a physical endeavour, as in the case with dance.
 This mobility brings additional benefits.
 The mental health benefits of physical exercise are well-documented as it releases endorphins, serotonin and other natural brain chemicals that make you feel good.
 Studies have also shown that creative activities like dance help people improve their self-esteem.

-Need Mental Health Advice in Melbourne or Sydney?
+Need Mental Health Advice in Melbourne?